fsprojects/Paket/docs/content/getting-started.md

 ### Installing dependencies into projects

-In the last paragraph you learned how to install packages into your repository, but usally you want to use the dependencies in your C#, VB or F# projects.
+In the last paragraph you learned how to install packages into your repository, but usually you want to use the dependencies in your C#, VB or F# projects.
 In order to do so you need a [`paket.references` files](references-files.html) alongside your Visual Studio project files.
 By listing the direct dependencies in a `paket.references` file, Paket will automatically sync references to the corresponding projects whenever an `install` or `update` takes place.